 Pictured Above: Electric-only equipment, such as the Mean Green 60-inch mower, helps South Pasadena, Calif., reduce noise and emissions.
 Photo Courtesy of American Green Zone Alliance

-The city of South Pasadena, Calif., was recently named the first American Green Zone Alliance (AGZA) Green Zone City in the U.S. This means all of the city’s 13 properties — comprising 41 acres (including 21 acres of mowing); 15 acres of hardscapes; 1 acre of hedges and more than 7 miles of edging — are maintained with battery-powered mowers, trimmers, edgers, hedgers and blowers.
+The city of South Pasadena, Calif., was named the first American Green Zone Alliance (AGZA) Green Zone City in the U.S. This means all of the city’s 13 properties — comprising 41 acres (including 21 acres of mowing); 15 acres of hardscapes; 1 acre of hedges and more than 7 miles of edging — are maintained with battery-powered mowers, trimmers, edgers, hedgers and blowers.

 “In keeping with our pledge to become a more sustainable city, South Pasadena has worked with AGZA to transition municipal grounds maintenance from fossil fuel-based operations to advanced cordless battery equipment, manual tools and ecologically friendly landscape practices,” says Michael Cacciotti, mayor pro tem of the city and governing board member of the South Coast Air Quality Management District (SCAQMD).